sauravchaudharysc/NewsLetter/README.md

 So before begining it we should know some basic concept on API.<br>

+## How to run this ??

+In the project directory, you can run:

+node app.js
+Runs the server on port 3000.
+Open http://localhost:3000 to view it in the browser.

 ### API
 An Application Programming Interface(API) is a set of commands,functions,protocols and objects that programmer can use to create software or interact with an external system.